Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_five_bar_parallel_scara.md

 If the arms lengths are same, calculation is easy: the arms form a rhombus.
 The kinematics can be calculated by the middle angle and radius, see image.

-Instead of two turning steppers, the Scara could be built with a turning stepper and a linear actuator which changes the radius. (todo: how can M669 be defined?)
+Instead of two turning steppers, the Scara could be built with a turning stepper and a linear actuator which changes the radius.

-This build allows exact G2/G3 circles.
 # Working modes technically explained

 ![5barparscara_workmodedetail1_small.jpg](/5barparscara_workmodedetail1_small.jpg)